bradleytenuta/checkmate/README.md

 ##### Installing Moss

 1. In order to install moss you will need `cygwin` installed.
 Link to download can be found [here](https://www.cygwin.com/).
-Make sure to also install the whole perl package when you install cygwun.
+Make sure to also install the whole perl package when you install `cygwin`.
 1. Add `cygwin` folder and its `bin` folder to your environment variables.
 1. Create a folder called 'moss'.
 1. Copy the below perl file called `moss.pl`, into the 'moss' directory.